kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 A: Close any TurtleCoin-related software, then go to `%APPDATA%`, and delete the `TurtleCoin` folder.
   Reopen TurtleCoind/the GUI wallet and let it re-sync.

-Alternatively, check [this guide](../Bootstrapping-the-Blockchain) for instructions on how to bootstrap for a quicker sync.
+Alternatively, check [this guide](../guides/wallets/Using-checkpoints) for instructions on how to use checkpoints for a quicker sync.

 #### Q: When I open TurtleCoind on a Mac, I get an error `Illegal instruction: 4`.
 How can I fix it?